Cucumber Onion Salad with Vinegar Dressing

 - Pour the dressing over the cut cucumbers and onions.

-- The flavor blooms if you cover the dish and place it in the refrigerator for a few hours before you are ready to serve.
+- The flavor blooms if you cover the dish and refrigerate it for a few hours before serving.

 Variations on this vinegar cucumber onion salad

-If you find this cucumber and onion salad is too sweet for your taste, add the sugar slowly and stop when you are satisfied.
+If you find this cucumber and onion salad too sweet, add the sugar slowly and stop when you are satisfied.
 You can also choose to sweeten with a non-sugar sweetener, such as Stevia, if you desire.

 Here are a few different ways to serve this classic dish:

-- Let the cucumbers sit in the vinegar mixture for about 12 hours, drain, and then combine with sour cream to make a creamy cucumber salad.
+- Let the cucumbers sit in the vinegar mixture for about 12 hours, then drain them and combine with sour cream to make a creamy cucumber salad.

 - Add a teaspoon or two of fresh dill to bring out the bright flavors.
 (Basil, parsley, and mint also go well with this salad)